-- The need to protect the security of members' accrued rights - The desire to control the costs of benefits by preserving the Scheme's wealth. - A desire to limit volatility in the contribution rate as a result of any failure of the investment strategy. - Notwithstanding the above, a preparedness to take on risk in a controlled fashion in order to achieve incremental excess return, coupled with the desire to provide, if considered appropriate and prudent to do so at the time, pension increases above the guaranteed rates, if annual inflation exceeds some or all of those guaranteed rates.
+- The need to protect the security of members' accrued rights - A desire to limit volatility in the contribution rate as a result of any failure of the investment strategy. - Notwithstanding the above, a preparedness to take on risk in a controlled fashion in order to achieve incremental excess return, coupled with the desire to provide, if considered appropriate and prudent to do so at the time, pension increases above the guaranteed rates, if annual inflation exceeds some or all of those guaranteed rates.